On the Global Convergence of Risk-Averse Natural Policy Gradient Methods with Expected Conditional Risk Measures: Preliminaries

-where ${\rho_t^{s_{[1,t-1]}}}$ is the coherent one-step {conditional} risk measure mapping from $\mathcal{Z}_t$ to $\mathcal{Z}_{t-1}$ defined in Eq.\ \eqref{eq:rho} to represent the risk given the information available up to (including) stage $t-1$, and the expectation is taken with respect to the random history $s_{[1,t-1]}$.
-This class of multi-period risk measures is called expected conditional risk measures (ECRMs), first introduced in \cite{homem2016risk}.
+where ${\varrho_t^{s_{[1,t-1]}}}$ is the coherent one-step {conditional} risk measure mapping from $\mathcal{Z}_t$ to $\mathcal{Z}_{t-1}$ defined in Eq.\ \eqref{eq:rho} to represent the risk given the information available up to stage $t-1$, and the expectation is taken with respect to the random history $s_{[1,t-1]}$.
+This class of multi-period risk measures is called expected conditional risk measures (ECRMs) \citep{homem2016risk}.

 Using the specific risk measure defined in \eqref{eq:rho} and \eqref{eq:cvar} and applying tower property of expectations on \eqref{ECRMs}, we have